Cromotus/DataLit23-24/dataset/readme.md

 - **severly injured:** Number of persons involved in accidents that had severe injuries
 - **dead:** Number of persons involved in accidents that died because of the accident

+## Injured Persons 2
+This table includes the same data as the "Injured Persons" Table.
+The difference is that this table has the data for a longer timeframe but no differentiation between light and severe injuries

 ## Deaths
 This table includes data about how many drivers died in different categories